symfony/symfony-docs/security/api_key_authentication.rst

    corresponds to the ``$apiKey``;
 #.
 Second, you use the ``$userProvider`` again to load or create a ``User``
    object for the ``$username``;
 #.
-Finally, you create an *authenticated token* (i.e. a token with at least one
+Finally, you create an *authenticated token* (e.g. a token with at least one
    role) that has the proper roles and the User object attached to it.

 The goal is ultimately to use the ``$apiKey`` to find or create a ``User``